+SCENIC BEAUTY Client/Plan Information:

+NECH 610.35

-SCENIC BEAUTY Client/Plan Information: NECH 610.35 Evaluation Procedure Guide Sheet Check all that apply to this Alternative 1 Guide Sheet review: Alternative 2 Other Odide Officer review.
-Afternative 2 11 Officer 11 STEP 1.
+Evaluation Procedure Guide Sheet

+Check all that apply to this Alternative 1

+Guide Sheet review: Alternative 2 🔲 Other

 Will the action(s) adversely affect the scenic quality of the general landscape or any specifically designated unique or valuable scenic landscape?
-(Consult Section II of the FOTG for a listing of any identified areas of scenic beauty.) $\hfill \square$ No \hfill If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. ☐ Yes If "Yes," go to Step 2.
-STEP 2.
+(Consult Section II of the FOTG for a listing of any identified areas of scenic beauty.)

+□ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.

 Can the action(s) be modified to avoid the adverse effects on the scenic quality of the landscape?
-NOTE: NRCS must provide technical assistance with full consideration of alternative management and development systems that preserve scenic beauty or improve the landscape (GM 190, Part 410.24). ☐ No If "No," consider any state or local requirements.
-Document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. ☐ Yes If "Yes," modify the planned action or activity and repeat Step 1.
-Notes:
+NOTE: NRCS must provide technical assistance with full consideration of alternative management and development systems that preserve scenic beauty or improve the landscape (GM 190, Part 410.24).

+□ No If "No," consider any state or local requirements.
+Document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.

+□ Yes If "Yes," modify the planned action or activity and repeat Step 1.

+WETLANDS Client/Plan Information:

+NECH 610.36

-WETLAND S Client/Plan Information: NECH 610.
-Evaluation Procedure Guide Sheet hat apply to this ☐ Alternative 1 e Sheet review: ☐ Alternative 2 ☐ Other e Sheet review: Alternative 2 Other eet addresses policy found in Title 190, General Manual, Part 410, Subpart B, Section 410.26. - n Water Act Guide Sheet for addressing wetland concerns relating to the Clean Water Act.
-STEP 1.
-NOTE: Wetla support and, urequires satur present in or near the planning area? ands are areas that are inundated by surface or ground water with a frequency sufficient to under normal circumstances, do or would support prevalence of vegetative or aquatic life that rated or seasonally saturated soil conditions for growth and reproduction, except for irrigation duced wetlands created in uplands. □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used.
+Evaluation Procedure Guide Sheet

+Check all that apply to this Alternative 1

+Guide Sheet review: 🗌 Alternative 2 Other

+This guide sheet addresses policy found in Title 190, General Manual, Part 410, Subpart B, Section 410.26.
+Use the Clean Water Act Guide Sheet for addressing wetland concerns relating to the Clean Water Act.

+Are wetlands present in or near the planning area?

+NOTE: Wetlands are areas that are inundated by surface or ground water with a frequency sufficient to support and, under normal circumstances, do or would support prevalence of vegetative or aquatic life that requires saturated or seasonally saturated soil conditions for growth and reproduction, except for irrigation or leakage-induced wetlands created in uplands.

+□ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used.
 (If the area could qualify as an "other water of the United States" such as lakes, streams, channels, or other impoundment or conveyances, a Clean Water Act Section 404 permit may be required from the Corps of Engineers.
-Refer to the Clean Water Act Guide sheet.) ☐ Yes If "Yes," document the extent and location of wetlands and go to Step 2.
-STEP 2.
-Will the action restoration pro n(s) impact any wetland areas (this includes changing wetland types when considering wetland ojects)? □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. ☐ Yes If "Yes," assess the wetland functions and describe (on the NRCS-CPA-52) the effects of the proposed activity on the wetland area.
+Refer to the Clean Water Act Guide sheet.)

+□ Yes If "Yes," document the extent and location of wetlands and go to Step 2.

+Will the action(s) impact any wetland areas (this includes changing wetland types when considering wetland restoration projects)?

+- □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. - □ Yes If "Yes," assess the wetland functions and describe (on the NRCS-CPA-52) the effects of the proposed activity on the wetland area.
 If effects are solely beneficial, continue with planning.
-If adverse effects exist, go to Step 3 .
-STEP 3.
-Do practicable e alternatives exist that avoid adverse impact to wetlands? □ No If "No," go to step 4. ☐ Yes If "Yes," advise the client of the available alternatives.
-If the client chooses to implement the alternative that avoids adverse impact (including obtaining all necessary permits), document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information ineeu ioi sources used and proceed with planning.
+If adverse effects exist, go to Step 3.

+Do practicable alternatives exist that avoid adverse impact to wetlands?

+□ No If "No," go to step 4.

+- ☐ Yes If "Yes," advise the client of the available alternatives.
+If the client chooses to implement the alternative that avoids adverse impact (including obtaining all necessary permits), document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information - Need for sources used and proceed with planning.
 Otherwise, NRCS shall terminate all assistance for the project.